 It’s a fact we see played out in daily life as well.

 The Logo Company produced this chart detailing different emotions represented by the colors chosen by brands.

 You’ll notice that a few brands stand apart from their peers by using a different color.

-Taco Bell, for example, breaks away from most red-and-yellow-based fast food establishment logos with purple, representing its “think outside the bun” concept.
+Taco Bell, for example, breaks away from most red-and-yellow-based fast food establishment logos with purple, complementing its “think outside the bun” concept.

-This contrasting effect can be used to boost conversions and increase the effectiveness of your presence online.
+This contrasting effect can boost conversions and increase the effectiveness of your presence online.

 Let’s see how you can start choosing the right colors to make huge gains in your marketing strategy.